sttp-book/sttp-book/chapters/intelligent-testing/mutation-testing.md

 # Mutation testing

 *How do we know if we tested enough?*
-In the structural-based testing chapter, we discussed line coverage, branch coverage, and MC/DC.
+In the structural testing chapter, we discussed line coverage, branch coverage, and MC/DC.
 In the model-based testing chapter, we discussed transition coverage and path coverage.
 All these *adequacy criteria* measure how much of the program is exercised by the tests we devised.